Skip to main content

 Using Environment Variables

-When you want to use your environment variables, you can import them from env.mjs and use them as you would normally do.
+When you want to use your environment variables, you can import them from the created env.ts and use them as you would normally do.
 If you import this on the client and try accessing a server-side environment variable, you will get a runtime error.

 pages/api/hello.ts